SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ## Deliverables :
-By the end of the summer, I intend to have delivered routines for the following tasks related to Map and MapCube :
+By the end of the summer, I intend to have delivered routines for the following tasks in Map and MapCube class:
 * Sorting Maps in a MapCube and by time, frequency and other units
 * Resampling Maps in a Mapcube along the z-axis
 * Image Registration to align images in a Mapcube